 In a letter to Urgenda, the Dutch government acknowledged that its actions are insufficient to prevent dangerous climate change.
 Urgenda concluded that The Netherlands is knowingly exposing its own citizens to danger.
 In legal terms, that is a wrongful act of the State.
 The Dutch Supreme Court has consistently upheld the principle that the government can be held legally accountable for not taking sufficient action to prevent foreseeable harm.
-Urgenda argues that this is also the case with climate change.
-The Urgenda Foundation and its co-plaintiffs believe that preventing dangerous climate change is not only morally and politically the right thing to do, but also that it is a legal obligation that cannot be ignored.
+Urgenda argues that this is also the case regarding climate change.
+The Urgenda Foundation and its co-plaintiffs believe that preventing dangerous climate change is not only morally and politically the right thing to do, but that it is also a legal obligation that cannot be ignored.

-The State did however reject the notion that it can be legally obliged to act.
-In short, the State argues that there is no legal norm on the basis of which it is legally bound to reduce greenhouse gas emissions.
-Furthermore, the State argues that whether and to what extent emissions should be reduced is a political question in which the courts should not intervene.
+In its defence, the State acknowledged all of the facts of climate change, including the potentially devastating consequences if no action is taken.
+The State implicitly acknowledged that it is not doing its share to avoid dangerous climate change.
+However, the State rejected the notion that it can be legally obliged to act.
+In short, the State argued that there is no legal obligation on the basis of which it is legally bound to reduce greenhouse gas emissions.
+Furthermore, the State argued that whether and to what extent emissions should be reduced is a political question in which the courts should not intervene.

-the Urgenda Foundation strengthened the legal argumentation that was laid out in the summons and reacts to the defense of the State.
+In its statement of reply, the Urgenda Foundation strengthened the legal argumentation that was laid out in the summons and reacted to the defence of the State.
 After the statement of reply was filed, the State submitted one final written rebuttal before the hearing.

-On 14 April 2015, oral arguments were presented at the district court in The Hague.
-The pleadings of Urgenda can be foundThe district court of The Hague issued its judgment on the 24 June 2015.
-The court published an English translation of the judgment, as well as an English language press release.
+On 14 April 2015, oral arguments were presented at the District Court in The Hague.
+The pleadings of Urgenda can be found here and here.
+The District Court of The Hague issued its judgment on the 24 June 2015, ordering the Dutch State to lower its emission by at least 25% before 2020 compared to 1990 levels.
+The court published an English translation of the judgment.

-In September 2015, despite calls from leading scientists, lawyers, citizens, companies and the 886 co-plaintiffs, the Dutch government decided to appeal the historic judgment.
-The government’s submission of the grounds of the appeal can be found here.
-Urgenda’s response (known as its notice on appeal) can be found here.
+In September 2015, despite calls from leading scientists, lawyers, citizens, companies and the 886 co-plaintiffs for it to accept the decision, the Dutch government decided to appeal the judgment.
+It made this decision even though it is taking steps to meet the target set by the Court.
+The appeal at the Hague Court of Appeal took place on 28 May 2018.
+The English translation of Urgenda’s response (known as its notice on appeal) can be found here.

 Click here for more information on the Dutch Climate Case including background reference materials, downloads and press coverage.